-A recent study by ABI Research projects that overall growth of the video surveillance market will expand from \$13.6 billion in 2006 to upwards of \$46 billion by the year 2013.
+A recent study by ABI Research projects that overall growth of the video surveillance market will expand from \$16 billion in 2008 to \$29 billion in 2015 with a combined annual growth rate (CAGR) of 9%.
 Other studies reveal that about 70 percent of police departments in the United States are either using video solutions already, or are planning to use them in the near future.